You can get really specific about when you want a task to repeat, and how often, when you set up custom recurrences for your repeating tasks.

 Set subtasks to repeat

-Instead, use subtasks to break up the work, then set those subtasks to repeat.
-Mark them complete while leaving the top-level task alone.
+You can still use subtasks to break up the work, just set the subtasks to repeat instead of their parent task.
 This ensures the list of tasks to complete for your monthly newsletter will automatically regenerate for the next month.

 Start by setting your top level task and create subtasks for each item that needs to be completed.